Maybe Accepting Guests

 NOTE: If you speak any of the languages I'm learning, or Chinese or Spanish, please mention this in your request, as I'm always looking for opportunities to practice existing languages and learn new ones.

-To facilitate the arrival of The Bright Green Mothership in China, through linguistic, musical and cultural exchange
+To facilitate the arrival of The Bright Green Mothership in East Asia, through linguistic, musical and cultural exchange

-An expatriate pirate, a straight shooter, funk soldier and all round gentleman in the orient, I believe in human synergy, soul (the music category, not the spiritual being) power, and the philosophies of the Love Doctor, Marvin Gaye.
+An expatriate pirate, a straight shooter, funk soldier and all-round gentleman in the Orient, I believe in human synergy and soul power (the music category, not the spiritual being).

 1.Synergistic, Secular Transhumanism